OptikRUS/OptikRUS/README.md

 </a>

 **Project**: B2B Microservices
-- Conducted load testing using **Locust**, identifying system bottlenecks.
+- Conducted load testing with Locust, identified system bottlenecks, and reduced response time **by 30x**
-- Implemented data export functionality from **MinIO** for asynchronous storage interaction and automated data export processes.
+- Implemented asynchronous data export from **MinIO**, automating the process and reducing system load
-- Optimized search queries by configuring indexes, reducing search time from **3500ms to 95ms (~30x faster)**
+- Optimized search queries, reducing response time **from 3500 ms to 95 ms** by fine-tuning indexes
-- Accelerated the data import process, reducing its duration from **8 hours to 40 minutes (12x faster)** by removing and restoring indexes, avoiding locks, and efficiently using transactions.
+- Accelerated data import **from 8 hours to 40 minutes (12x faster)** by optimizing indexes, transactions, and eliminating locks through index removal/rebuild and efficient transaction management
-- Established an automated testing process, achieving **98% test coverage**, which **reduced the number of bugs by 70%** and improved deployment stability.
+- Introduced automated testing with pytest, increasing **code coverage to 98%**, **reducing bugs by 70%**, and improving **release stability**
-- Designed **C4L1 and C4L2 diagrams** for a clear system representation, accelerating onboarding for new developers and analysts while reducing architecture discussion time by 30%.
+- Designed **C4L1 and C4L2** diagrams, accelerating new employee onboarding and reducing architecture discussions by 30%
-- Validated **BDD scenarios** and trained analysts in writing them, reducing task rework by 35% and improving requirement quality.
+- Implemented **BDD scenarios** and trained analysts to write them, reducing task rework by 35% and improving requirement quality
-- Developed a unified microservice template with a standardized code structure, cutting deployment time by 2x, ensuring code consistency, and simplifying development requirements.
+- Created a **microservice template** with a standardized code structure, reducing deployment time **by 2x**, ensuring **code consistency**, and simplifying development requirements
-- Trained analysts in **system architecture** and mentored developers, introducing and promoting **TDD and BDD methodologies**, which improved documentation quality, enhanced collaboration between business and development, and reduced bugs by 70%.
+- **Mentored** developers and trained analysts in **system architecture**, introduced **TDD and BDD**, improving documentation, business-development collaboration, and **reducing bugs by 70%**
-- Optimized planning, estimation, and task decomposition processes, increasing timeline prediction accuracy by 35% and improving workload distribution within the team.
+- Optimized task planning and estimation processes, increasing deadline accuracy by 35% and improving workload distribution within the team
-- Designed microservices with a **micro-BE and micro-FE** separation, enabling parallel development, simplifying system scaling, and ensuring component reusability across projects.
+- Designed microservices with a separation of **micro-BE and micro-FE**, simplifying scalability and enabling component reuse across projects
-- Integrated **Kafka** for asynchronous service communication, improving order system performance and reducing order processing time by 35%.
+- Integrated **Kafka** for asynchronous service communication, improving order processing speed by 35%
-- Developed a plan, conducted assessment, and decomposed tasks for monolith decomposition, resulting in a structured backlog and accelerating the transition to a **microservices architecture**.
+- Developed a strategy and decomposed tasks for monolith refactoring, creating a clear backlog and accelerating the transition to a **microservices architecture**

 **Tech Stack**: Python3 (FastAPI, SQLAlchemy, FastStream, pytest), PostgreSQL, Docker, Kubernetes, MinIO, Kafka, Gitlab, Jira